PSoteropulos/psoteropulos/README.md

 ## About Me
 - 🌱 Full Stack Developer with a focus on creating fun, engaging, and meaningful applications.
 - 🏫 Teaching and coding the days away at Coding Dojo's Web Dev bootcamp.
-It is wild how much you get to LEARN while you are teaching.
+It is wild how much you get to ***LEARN*** while you are teaching.
 - 🤓 Nearly fulfilling my 2023 goal to do at least one algo per day!
+So close!
 Check it out here [AlgoPractice](https://github.com/psoteropulos/AlgoPractice)
-- 🔭 Worked/working on several projects like [moodRING](https://github.com/psoteropulos/moodRING), [CookBook (Group Project)](https://github.com/psoteropulos/CookBook-Group-Project), and quite a few more that are not quite ready to share with the world.
+- 🔭 Working on several projects like [moodRING](https://github.com/psoteropulos/moodRING), [CookBook](https://github.com/psoteropulos/CookBook-Group-Project), AIsop (sorry friends, private repo), and more that are not *quite* ready to share.
 - 🌐 Check out my baby, [moodRING](https://moodring.net)
 - 🔮 Check out [AIsop](https://aisop.io)!
 This is an early version created by myself and my teammates at Sojourn Creations.
 V2 coming soon!